ENVRI-FAIR brings together 14 environmental research infrastructures

-The overarching goal is that at the end of the proposed project, all participating Research Infrastructures have built a set of FAIR data services.
+The overarching goal is that at the end of this project, all participating Research Infrastructures have built a set of FAIR data services.
 Such development will enhance the efficiency and productivity of researchers, support innovation and connect the ENVRI Cluster to the EOSC.
 Last but not least, it will enable data- and knowledge-based decisions to answer the challenges the Earth and our society are facing.

 Natural and anthropogenic factors lead to environmental changes on a scale ranging from local to global.
 Understanding and quantification of these changes is a necessary requirement for the development of mitigation and adaptation options, and for a fact-based decision making.